abhishekkumar37/Hive-Positional-Data-UDF/README.md

 ### 1. Steps to run the code

-1.1 The execution goal (which type of execution is desired - Only Train, Only Scoring or Training and Scoring), the parameters of each execution goal and the paths must be defined before executing any code in 'Train_score_params.py' as per the comments mentioned.
+<br> 1.1 The execution goal (which type of execution is desired - Only Train, Only Scoring or Training and Scoring), the parameters of each execution goal and the paths must be defined before executing any code in 'Train_score_params.py' as per the comments mentioned.
 The name of the .yml file should be specified in YAML.py in case of any changes </br>

-1.2 Run the code 'Main.py' and obtain the outputs in the output path specified by the user in the 'Train_score_params.yml' according to the specified execution goal </br>
+<br>1.2 Run the code 'Main.py' and obtain the outputs in the output path specified by the user in the 'Train_score_params.yml' according to the specified execution goal

 ### 2. Module Description

 2.1 Train_score_params - Train_score_params.yml file is used to define the following:

   i.
 Execution_goal
-  	a.Train           : 'TRAIN'
+  	<br> a.Train           : 'TRAIN'
-  	b.Score           : 'SCORE'
+  	<br> b.Score           : 'SCORE'
-  	c.Train and Score : 'TRAIN_AND_SCORE'
+  	<br> c.Train and Score : 'TRAIN_AND_SCORE'

   ii.
 Paths
   	a. scoring_file_path - Specify the path where the scoring .las files are present for scoring